 Ramadan is back.
-Time to talk about tweeting the Qur'an again.
-Last year's thoughts and rules:
+Time to talk about tweeting the Qur’an again.
+Previous years’ thoughts and rules:

 Traditionally, Muslims read the Qur’an in its entirety over this time, in a section a day.
 The Qur’an is split into thirty sections, called juz’, and one section is read each night.
 This year, I have been thinking it would be fun to tweet the Qur’an for Ramadan.
 Coincidentally, Shavuot came, and several people I follow on Twitter tweeted the Torah.
 Since that experience seemed to be successful, it further cemented my belief that this would be a good idea.
 Some guidelines for tweeting the Qur’an:

 - Anyone is welcome.
 You do not have to be Muslim.

 - The point is to provide greater access to the Qur’an, so please tweet in English, regardless of the language you read in.
 Multiple language tweets are welcome.

 - You should tweet verses that appeal to you each night, not the entire juz’.
 Some of you may wish to do the whole juz’, but the idea is that we find comfort in the word of God, and we approach it and understand differently every time we come to it.
 Each night, there are certain verses that will have more power/resonance.
 Simply tweet those.